-The decision could have significant consequences for insolvency practitioners and businesses looking to buy assets from a liquidator.
-They will need to factor in the risk of merger control, which can add significant time and cost to a deal or perhaps even block it altogether.
+The decision could have significant consequences for insolvency practitioners, and in particular for businesses looking to buy assets from a liquidator, who will need to factor in the risk of merger control, which can add significant time and cost to a deal or perhaps even block it altogether.